department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 showactionbar: false
 lastupdate_override: ""
 relatedlinks:
- - url: /disability-benefits/eligibility
+ - url: /disability-benefits/eligibility/
    title: Disability Benefits Eligibility
-   description: "Have an illness or injury that was caused by—or got worse because of—your active military service?
-Find out if you can get disability compensation (monthly payments) from VA."
+   description: Have an illness or injury that was caused by—or got worse because of—your active military service?
+Find out if you can get disability compensation (monthly payments) from VA.
- - url: /disability-benefits/track-claims
+ - url: /disability-benefits/track-claims/
    title: Check Claim Status
-   description: "Track the status of your disability claim."
+   description: Track the status of your disability claim.
 ---

 <div class="va-introtext">